hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

 ~> **Important:** TFE needs to contact your GitLab instance during setup and during normal operation.
 For the SaaS version of TFE, this means GitLab must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and GitLab instances.

+-> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
+This requires using TFE's API.
+For details, see [the OAuth Clients API page](../api/oauth-clients.html).

 ## Step 1: On GitLab, Create a New Application

 1. Open your GitLab instance in your browser and log in as whichever account you want TFE to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.